xwmx/bask/README.md

 be useful for defining task-centric commands within a particular scope where a full program would be unnecessary.

-To generate a new "Baskfile", use `bask new` with no arguments:
+To generate a new Baskfile, use `bask new` with no arguments:

 ```bash
 bask new